GLOBAL MARKETS-Stocks resume ascent on earnings hopes, euro gets lift from ECB

 Oil prices retreated from big gains the previous day but still traded near three-year highs on signs of tightening supply in the United States.

-Brent crude futures ticked down 0.2 percent to $69.13 a barrel after hitting $70.05 a barrel during the previous session, its highest level since November 2014.
+Brent crude futures were little changed for day at $69.28 a barrel after hitting $70.05 a barrel during the previous session, its highest level since November 2014.
+(Editing by Sam Holmes)